 Coated O-Rings Supplier

-Coated o-rings typically have a thin film of PTFE (trademark name: Teflon®), commonly termed a “coating” which is adhered to the o-ring.
+Coated o-rings typically have a thin film of PTFE (a generic compound of Teflon™, a trademark of the Chemours Company), commonly termed a “coating” which is adhered to the o-ring.
 The PTFE external treatments can be dry or wet coatings or dips.

 Another possible coating is poly(p-xylylene) polymers (trademark name: Parylene).
 These polymers are chemically vapor deposited.
 These coatings take place through a vacuum deposition where the polymer or Parylene condenses on the o-rings surface in a polycrystalline fashion.